-Ms. Pangborn also focuses her practice on executive agreements and the area of restrictive covenants.
-She regularly helps employers protect their investment in their people and intellectual property by ensuring that confidentiality, non-competition and non-solicitation agreements comply with applicable state laws.
-Similarly, she advises clients on the enforceability of such provisions and litigates issues arising from restrictive covenants.
+Susan also focuses her practice on executive agreements and the area of restrictive covenants.
+She regularly helps employers protect their investment in their people and intellectual property by ensuring that confidentiality, non-competition, and non-solicitation agreements comply with applicable state laws.
+She has represented both individuals and companies in litigation involving restrictive covenants including by obtaining and/or defeating motions for temporary restraining orders and preliminary injunctions.

-Ms. Pangborn is listed in the 2017 and the six years immediately preceding editions of Chambers USA for Labor & Employment.
-She was recognized in The Best Lawyers in America® for Management Employment Law and Labor and Employment Litigation in 2018.
-Ms. Pangborn was named a 2017 Northern California "Super Lawyer" for Employment & Labor and a Georgia "Super Lawyer" in the area of Employment Litigation: Defense in 2016 and the four years prior by Super Lawyers magazine.
+Susan is listed in the 2019 and the eight years immediately preceding editions of Chambers USA for Labor & Employment.
+She was recognized in The Best Lawyers in America® for Management Employment Law and Labor and Employment Litigation in 2018, 2019 and 2020.
+Susan was named a Northern California "Super Lawyer" in 2017, 2018 and 2019 for Employment & Labor and a Georgia "Super Lawyer" in the area of Employment Litigation: Defense in 2016 and the four years prior by Super Lawyers magazine.

 Represented Emory University, Inc. in an action brought by a former employee who claimed she was discharged for engaging in protected activity under the False Claims Act.
 Summary judgment was granted.
 Waters v.
 Emory University, Inc., No. 11-103 (N.D.
 Ga.)
 (Mar.
 20, 2013).

 Represented a consumer products manufacturer in a lawsuit brought in the United States District Court for the Northern District of California by a former long-term employee whose employment had been terminated.
-The employee asserted claims of age discrimination under state and federal law, wrongful termination and breach of contract.
-The court granted summary judgment in May 2014.
+The employee asserted claims of age discrimination under state and federal law, wrongful termination, and breach of contract.
+The court granted summary judgment.

 Represented a California-based company in litigation filed in the Middle District of Tennessee by a former employee who claimed that he was terminated because of his age.
 The court granted summary judgment in favor of the company in May 2014.